From kitesurfing to dam dropping, here are 5 of the best adventure activities in Taranaki, New Zealand.

 Here are my top 5.

-Mt Taranaki, the 2,518m stratovolcano that dominates the region, calls to the adventurer to pass on the more sophisticated ski slopes of New Zealand and ski with the big boys and girls.
+Mt Taranaki, the 2,518m stratovolcano that dominates the Egmont National Park, calls to the adventurer to pass on the more sophisticated ski slopes of New Zealand and ski with the big boys and girls.

 You will find a small café serving pies but nothing else.
 You must hike from the carpark to the slopes.
 Think of it as an excellent warm-up before a fabulous days skiing.